Superfishintights/nexus/tools/README.md

-# Jira Tools
+# Tools

-This repository includes a lightweight Jira REST v2 client (`tools/jira/client.py`) and a small example tool (`tools/jira/get_issue_status.py`).
-At work you can keep larger Jira/Sourcegraph/etc toolsets in separate packages and have Nexus discover them lazily.
+This repository includes a lightweight Jira REST v2 client (`tools/jira/client.py`), an example Jira tool (`tools/jira/get_issue_status.py`), and a small Tautulli toolset (`tools/tautulli/api.py`).

+For larger toolsets (dozens/hundreds of tools), keep them in separate packages and have Nexus discover them lazily via `NEXUS_TOOL_PACKAGES`.

+See `tools/ADDING_TOOLSETS.md` for a copy/paste-friendly template and conventions.

 ## Configuration